2025 Performance Program Guidelines

 Review Procedures

-- For general operating support applicants: Has the applicant demonstrated a consistent or increasing commitment to high-quality performances of contemporary American concert music?
+- For general operating support applicants: commitment to high-quality performances of contemporary American music over a substantial period of time.

-- Has the applicant demonstrated the financial ability to carry a season or project to completion?
+- Demonstrated financial ability to carry a season or project to completion.

 Application Deadline